Wndrfl/beetlejs/README.md

 ## Overview

-A robust and extensible front-end skeleton by WNDRFL.
+A robust and extensible front-end bootstrap framework by WNDRFL.

 ## Why to use it